Commercial Tobacco Cessation & Lung Cancer Prevention

 AICAF is excited to engage with our families across Indian Country during Lung Cancer Awareness Month (LCAM) by hosting the Say No to Commercial Tobacco Meme Contest.
 We invite youth ages 13-17 to participate by creating an original meme that highlights our LCAM campaign’s mission to keep traditional tobacco sacred and promote lung health in our communities.
 View the contest details for guidelines and instructions for how to submit your meme.

 The iQuit!
-Toolkit was driven by a research project focused on increasing the use of the 5A's and increasing quit attempts, as well as the use of quit aids such as medication, nicotine replacement therapy, and/or referrals to additional services in tribal and urban American Indian and Alaska Native (AI/AN) health care systems.
+Toolkit was driven by a research project focused on increasing the use of the 5A's and increasing quit attempts, as well as the use of quit aids such as medication, nicotine replacement therapy, and/or referrals to additional services in tribal and urban Native health care systems.
 The Toolkit assists Native health care systems and health and human service departments in developing and implementing system changes to address commercial tobacco addiction in their communities.